-Bitcoin and other virtual currencies been determined commodities under the Commodity Exchange Act (CEA).
+Bitcoin and other virtual currencies have been determined to he commodities under the Commodity Exchange Act (CEA).
 The Commission primarily regulates commodity derivatives contracts that are based on underlying commodities.
-While its regulatory oversight authority over commodity cash markets is limited, the CFTC maintains general anti-fraud and manipulation enforcement authority over virtual currency cash markets as a commodity interstate commerce.
+While its regulatory oversight authority over commodity cash markets is limited, the CFTC maintains general anti-fraud and manipulation authority enforcement over virtual currency cash markets as a commodity interstate commerce. in